Skip to main content

 " Think about it yourself, if the Royal family can be friends with the Bhils and defeat Afghans like Shams Khan, why will they not answer your calls?
 All of you are their subjects."
 She continued as the people looked convinced.

 " We want Parvat Das convicted."
-The panchayat told Rawatji ashamed.
+The panchayat told Rawatji, ashamed.

 " So it will be done, we assure you."
 He spoke up.

 " Kunwar Pratap ki jai."
-He stopped them.

-" I did nothing, she did it all."
+" I did nothing; she did it all."
 His declaration made her hands and feet turn cold.

 " Kuwaranisa ki jai."
-She couldn't believe how they were happy with her.
-She looked at the crowd amazed as he seemed proud to flaunt her to them.
+She couldn't believe how happy they were with her.
+She looked at the crowd, amazed as he seemed proud to flaunt her to them.

 They were back in the hut, preparing to leave for Mewar as the royal procession stood at the door.
-She was making sure that the Daasi held her Giridhar properly when he walked in as the daasi left.
+She was making sure that the Daasi held her Giridhar properly when he walked in as the maid left.

 " I will miss this place."
-She declared looking around.
+She declared, looking around.

 " Yes, it felt like home."
-He added smiling knowing how much she loved that simple life.
+He added, smiling, knowing how much she loved that simple life.

 " I should go check on..."